axpazmino/gameshop-api/README.md

 'git clone https://github.com/030722-VA-SRE/Alex-Pazmino.git'

--create system environment variables on your local device containing your database credentials
+- create system environment variables on your local device containing your database credentials
    - the names of the environment variables are: DB_URL, DB_USER, and DB_PASS

 - navigate to the gameshop directory